wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

 low bandwidth.
 Instead, the "earliest completion" strategy should avoid this mistake because it accounts for both data and computation.

-Let's verify this in simulation with simulator input:
+Let's verify this in simulation with the following simulator input:
 ```
 Workers: 2000 500, 20 1000
 Tasks: 1000 310, 300 300, 10 10, 10 10